alexis-puska/lr-multi-bomberman/README.md

 **Next step :**
 - Artificial interlligence (current work)
 - refactoring of code (change size of map for future pirate map, change the level structure definition for variante / bonus per level / teleporter)
-- flamme un level 3 and 9 goes over the top and bottom of the map
 - Teleporter
 - other level design (pirates, ring)
 - level variante